isaccanedo/fineract/README.md

 Licença
 ============

-This project is licensed under Apache License Version 2.0.
-See <https://github.com/apache/incubator-fineract/blob/develop/LICENSE.md> for reference.
+Este projeto está licenciado sob a Licença Apache Versão 2.0.
+Consulte <https://github.com/apache/incubator-fineract/blob/develop/LICENSE.md> para referência.

 The Connector/J JDBC Driver client library from MariaDB.org, which is licensed under the LGPL, is used in development when running integration tests that use the Liquibase library.
 That JDBC